 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 After the initial euphoria of bringing home a baby has worn off, you will find that raising a child is not easy.
 In fact, it is one of the hardest tasks in life.
-Taking care of the child becomes the most important part of your life, and you will find yourself drained, both emotionally and physically, at the end of the day, while your baby relentlessly asks for more.
+Especially when the little one is whining.
+Taking care of the child becomes the most important part of your life, and you will find yourself drained, both emotionally and physically, at the end of the day, while your whiny baby relentlessly asks for more.

 The fact that babies cannot communicate makes it even more difficult, as the causes of their discomfort are hard to find out.
 You might start to understand the behavioural patterns of the child as he grows up.
 Most children cry when they are hungry or in discomfort but, sometimes, they refuse to stop crying no matter what you do- this usually happens around the 1-year mark.
 So, in this article, let us take a look at the common causes of whining in babies and how to deal with them when they are crying.